ibdgc/idhub/docs/curators/audit-resolution-tables.md

 # Understanding Audit & Resolution Tables

-To ensure data quality, transparency, and traceability, IDhub uses a set of powerful "audit" and "resolution" tables.
+To ensure data quality, transparency, and traceability, IDhub uses a set of "audit" and "resolution" tables.
 As a data curator, you can use these tables (and the helpful views built on top of them) to troubleshoot ingestion issues, track the history of a record, and manage data conflicts.

 This guide provides a detailed overview of these tables and how to use them.